 An overview of science (12th grade) My daughter will be doing a semester of Health in Christian Perspective by A Beka Books.
 Plus a semester with an intro to Chemistry and a unit of Human Body (both by Apologia).

-Advanced Chemistry or Physics – my son, who has been inspired by Apologia Chemistry, has asked to do one of the advance science courses his senior year.
+Physics – my son, who has been inspired by Apologia Chemistry, has asked to do one of the advance science courses his senior year.
 He is thriving with Apologia science!
+Review coming at The Curriculum Choice.

 Tapestry of Grace – Everything here on our Tapestry of Grace at Hodgepodge plus What I’ve Learned Homeschooling with Tapestry of Grace.